 You don't need to be fixed!
 You're not a problem to be solved.

 Maybe you just need better regular practices.
 Ones that don't involve other people's husbands, overdoses of cheese, or bottles of vodka and cigarettes...

-For the last eighteen months or more I've been showing up every week, 3 times a week for yoga practice.
+For eighteen months or more I've been showing up every week, 3 times a week for yoga practice.
 I had to set up my schedule to make myself accountable to show up every week, 3 times a week.

 This, I knew was a crucial piece.
 I can make a lot of excuses for not getting out of bed in the morning.
 I'll be honest.